What is the selfdestruct function?

 The second disadvantage of using selfdestruct is that it can only transfer Ether (ETH) and not other ERC-20 tokens such as altcoins or NFTs which follow the ERC-721 token standard.
 Once selfdestruct is called, these assets can never be recovered.

-Therefore, some protocol users and developers have expressed mixed feelings about using the selfdestruct function.
+The function made it possible for developers to call selfdestruct, and direct the funds to their personal wallets.
+For this reason, some protocol users and developers have expressed mixed feelings about using the selfdestruct function.

 How does selfdestruct work?